MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 ## Top groups collaborating with external domains

 The following graph shows which groups in your company spend the most time collaborating with external domains, where the group-by attribute is defined in the Time investors section in Page settings.
-For time investors, the default group-by attribute is "Organization".
+For time investors, the default group-by attribute is "Organization."

 You can pivot the data by using various settings, such as collaboration hours, meeting hours, meeting count, or collaboration cost.